pdimens/harpy/Modules/Simulate/simulate-variants.md

 ==- snps and indels
 ### snpindel
+!!!warning SNPs can be slow
+Given software limitations, simulating many SNPs (>10,000) will be noticeably slower than the other variant types.
+!!!

 A single nucleotide polymorphism ("SNP") is a genomic variant at a single base position in the DNA ([source](https://www.genome.gov/genetics-glossary/Single-Nucleotide-Polymorphisms)).
 An indel, is a type of mutation that involves the addition/deletion of one or more nucleotides into a segment of DNA ([insertions](https://www.genome.gov/genetics-glossary/Insertion), [deletions](https://www.genome.gov/genetics-glossary/Deletion)).
 The snp and indel variants are combined in this module because `simuG` allows simulating them together.
 The